matique/relation/README.md

 class name of the ActiveRecords.
 Keep in mind that dangling relations must be handled by yourself.

-## Rails 5
+## Rails 6

-This gem is intended for Rails 5.
+This gem is intended for Rails 6.
+Rails 5 should work fine.

 Older Rails versions may use "gem 'relation', '= 0.1.1'".

 ## License MIT